-Wet detention pond: Consists of a single permanent pool of standing water with a depth between three and five feet.
-Allows pollutants to settle and usually but with a defined fore bay and outlet structure.
+Wet Detention Pond: Consists of a single permanent pool of standing water with a depth between three and five feet.
+Allows pollutants to settle and usually built with a defined forebay and outlet structure.

-Wet retention pond: A single cell permanent pool of standing water with no outlet.
+Wet Retention Pond: A single cell permanent pool of standing water with no outlet.